 The school bell rang and September came quick.
 It was time to get our construction ducks in a row.
 We’re not naive to the fact that building a house takes know-how that we haven’t quite mastered.
 Hiring a GC would be a necessity, but we wanted them to play a different role… a trusted adviser of sorts with expert advice at the ready.

 Blair thought our GC (and fishing) buddy Jeffrey would be a good fit.
 He had built two of our personal homes and five others in AP but was now doing mostly commercial construction.
 Don’t let his baby face fool you.
 He knows all the ins and outs of the building world and is one heck of a respected businessman all over the coast.
 And this pic is from 2009… fast forward a decade and we’re all a little less baby faced.

 Some people say mixing friends and business is like oil and water.
 For us, business always takes a backseat to friendships, and with that mentality we have successfully navigated build jobs with close friends, who are now closer friends.

 We called him with the grand plan and it was an immediate “yes”.
 He has the expertise but can’t be here everyday… we’re here for the day to day but don’t have all of the core construction knowledge (yet).
 The best of both worlds.
 Jeffrey is of course now on speed dial, Facetime and is able to stop by all the time since he now has a house on Harker’s Island… we’re the perfect pit stop!

 Not getting this house darn near perfect is simply not an option.
 We’re lining up a winning team, but also plan on being super hands on to soak up all of the knowledge we can about house building from conception to completion.

 #thehousethatfacebookbuilt might get us into trouble, but we’re letting our Facebook followers help call some of the shots on design decisions.

-We’ll post a facebook poll every week or so with an either-or choice.
+We’ll post facebook polls with an either-or choice.
 We already had Facebook name the house and Southern Comfort won big, now lovingly nicknamed “So-Co”.